 Which turned out to be a good thing, because one of the riders who happened upon me whimpering with each painful pedal was connected with the medical team.
 After telling him how much my knee was hurting he advised me to go see the Medical Tent at lunch (wait, there’s a medical tent?), and then a very nice medic there pointed me to the Sports Medicine Tent (wait, there’s a sports medicine tent?) to have my knee looked at.
 The physical therapist I saw (who got to know me and my knees quite well over the week) noted it probably wasn’t a problem with the joint but rather one of the muscles connected to it that was freaking out, and he massaged it back to a point of usefulness.
 The assistance and encouragement also did a lot to allay my anxiety that I wasn’t going to be able to do this ride and that everything I had actually done to prepare and all the support I’d gotten to enable me to take on this challenge were all going to have been for nothing.

-Camp for the night, as it usually did, took over a giant park.
-It was kind of like a giant multi-day music festival, but what with there being no drugs, alcohol, or late night partying, without any of the disgustingness that tends to go along with them… Bike parking filled one ball field, and over a thousand 7×7 tents filled another two.
-After picking up my luggage at the trucks that had transported our things for us, I then went and found my tent, at grid space L-1, which seemed to be almost as far away from everything else as you could get… Happily my tentmate had arrived first and set up the tent, but no one was there when I arrived so I still had no idea whom I’d be sharing with.
+Our camp for the night, as it did pretty much every night, basically took over a giant park.
+It felt like a giant multi-day music festival, but, what with there being no drugs, alcohol, or late night partying, there was also none of the disgustingness that tends to go along with them… Bike parking filled one ball field, and over a thousand 7×7 tents filled another two.
+After picking up my luggage at the trucks that had transported our things for us, I then went and found my tent, at grid space L-1, which seemed to be almost as far away from everything else in the camp as you could get… Happily my tentmate had arrived first and set up the tent, but no one was there when I arrived so I still had no idea whom I’d be sharing with.
 I packed up some fresh clothes and toiletries in a backpack and crossed all the ball fields to get to the showers (provided in six semi-truck trailers hooked up to a local water supply), then crossed back across the ball fields to the dining tent.
-A typical dinner was all-you-could eat with some sort of dressed salad, a cooked vegetable, one or two types of proteins (tonight’s was ribs), a starch (I think that night was potatoes), a roll with butter, and a pre-packaged dessert (I think this night’s was a pecan pie).
+A typical dinner was all-you-could eat with some sort of dressed salad, a cooked vegetable, one or two types of proteins (this first night was ribs), a starch (I think that night was potatoes), a roll with butter, and a pre-packaged dessert (I think this night’s was a pecan pie).
 While throughout the day the ride offered refills of water and Gatorade, at night there were also sodas, coffees, teas, milk (regular and the ever-popular chocolate), coconut milk, and hot chocolate.

 On the first night however I didn’t catch all the comments – I’d wandered over to the cell phone charging tent, the nightly ritual to top off my phone battery.
 Then I found some ice at the Sports Medicine tent, hit the portapotties one last time (I didn’t flush a proper toilet for a week…), and crossed back across camp to my tent.
 By now both night had fallen and my tentmate had come back, so in the darkness came the moment of our first introduction.